 Google Maps is a powerful tool for displaying locations and directions on your WordPress website.
 While plugins make this easy, you can also embed Google Maps manually without adding extra bloat to your site.

-This guide will show you how to achieve this with step-by-step instructions, including how to use the Google Maps API and add custom markers.
+This guide will show you how to achieve this with step-by-step instructions, including how to use the Google Maps API, add custom markers, and change the map design to fit your website’s style.
+Here’s an example of a live map:

 Step 1: Get a Google Maps API Key